swyxio/rollup-plugin-react-sfc/README.md

 notes to self

-- does not work with vite - no rollup in dev
+- does not work with vite - no rollup in dev - but maybe can use vite's transform https://github.com/vitejs/vite/issues/657